 According to the police charge sheet, Mustapha Kromah is a taxi driver and was seen on Thursday in the midst of a group of protesters who had gone to forcibly remove Taylor from the hospital, where police had been providing security for her for more than three months.

 While he was in conversation with police officers, the charge sheet said the other defendants disembarked from a bus and tried to force their way into the hospital, where Taylor had been seeking treatment.

-The police said it was on Kromah’s denial to entry by the police that an angry crown decided to jump over the fence and make their way into the hospital.
+The police said when they denied entry to Kromah, an angry crowd decided to jump over the fence and make their way into the hospital.

-Police also said the angry crowd also blocked the intersection of Tubman Boulevard and VP Road, near Catholic Hospital, preventing the movement of peaceful citizens.
-Additionally, it said the protesters’ action led to four police officers sustaining major injuries from stone-throwing.
+Police also said the crowd also blocked the intersection of Tubman Boulevard and VP Road, near Catholic Hospital, preventing the flow of traffic.
+Additionally, it said the protesters’ actions led to four police officers sustaining major injuries from stone-throwing.
 Those officers are currently undergoing treatment at the John F. Kennedy Memorial Hospital, the police said.